I’m willing to bet you don’t have much experience buying a wheelchair, right? Don’t feel bad. Most people don’t.

 For larger or heavier users, I recommend the Medline Excel Extra -Wide wheelchairs.
 Their chrome-plated solid carbon steel frames safely support users weighing up to 500 lbs.

-- The chair is heavy – about 60 lbs – due to double steel frame.
+- The chair is heavy – about 60 lbs – due to the double steel frame.

 - Upholstery is vinyl because it is stronger but it is hotter against the skin too.